Ashkan-Yaldaie/thesis/documents/Thesis.md

   </tbody>
 </table>

 ### Appendix 2.
-Bash script used to control the sockets
+The bash script used to control the sockets

 ``` bash
 #!/bin/bash